 The KDB regime offers a 6.25% effective tax rate for profits arising from patents and copyrighted software.
-It follows the modified nexus approach, thereby aligning the benefits available to where the substantial activity is undertaken by the taxpayer.
-The KDB regime is in addition to the R&D tax credit regime.
+It follows the modified nexus approach, thereby aligning the benefits

 A range of other cash grants/financial supports is also available from Irish governmental agencies in the form of employment grants, capital grants, training grants and R&D grants.